ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_logs_on_ovhcloud_logs_data_platform_solution_setup/guide.en-gb.md

 You can receive email notifications when specific patterns or threshold values are detected in your SAP logs.

-You can create an alert with our documentation [Configuring an Field Aggregation alert condition](/pages/manage_and_operate/observability/logs_data_platform/alerting_stream#configuring-an-field-aggregation-alert-condition).
+You can create an alert with our documentation [Configuring a Field Aggregation alert condition](/pages/manage_and_operate/observability/logs_data_platform/alerting_stream#configuring-an-field-aggregation-alert-condition).

 Upon choosing the appropriate alert type for your requirements, we provide some example of alerts: